-- 51. As a result of the Crown's breach of its fiduciary duties and its negligence, the Plaintiffs and Class Members have suffered and continue to suffer damages. - 52.
-The Plaintiffs state that the Crown knew, or ought to have known, that as a consequence of its breach of fiduciary duty and negligence, it would cause the Plaintiffs and Class

-Members to suffer significant damages which include but are not limited to the following:

-- a) emotional, physical and psychological harm; - b) an impact on their ability to sustain personal relationships with family and friends; - c) an impaired ability to sustain relationships with intimate partners; - d) an impaired ability to trust authority; - e) inadequate and substandard education, reducing their ability to find stable, remunerative employment; - f) pain and suffering; and - g) loss of general enjoyment of life. - 53.
-Further, as a result of their injuries caused by the Crown's breach of fiduciary duty and negligence, the Plaintiffs and Class Members have required and continue to require medical treatment, rehabilitation, psychological counselling and other care. - 54.
-The Plaintiffs plead the doctrine of respondeat superior and state that the Crown is vicariously liable for the misconduct of its employees, representatives, servants and agents.
+- 51. 56.
+As a result of the Crown's and APSEA's breaches of their its fiduciary duties and its the negligence of the Crown and APSEA, the Plaintiffs and Class Members have suffered and continue to suffer damages. - 52.
+57. The Plaintiffs state that the Crown and APSEA knew, or ought to have known, that as a consequence of their its breaches of fiduciary duty and negligence, they it would cause the Plaintiffs and Class Members to suffer significant damages which include but are not limited to the following: - a) emotional, physical and psychological harm; - b) an impact on their ability to sustain personal relationships with family and friends; - c) an impaired ability to sustain relationships with intimate partners; - d) an impaired ability to trust authority; - e) inadequate and substandard education, reducing their ability to find stable, remunerative employment; - f) pain and suffering; and - g) loss of general enjoyment of life. - 53.
+58. Further, as a result of their injuries caused by the Crown's and APSEA's breaches of their its fiduciary duties and the negligence of the Crown and APSEA, the Plaintiffs and Class Members have required and continue to require medical treatment, rehabilitation, psychological counselling and other care.

+54. 59.
+The Plaintiffs plead the doctrine of respondent superior and state that the Crown and APSEA is are vicariously liable for the misconduct of its their employees, representatives, servants and agents.